-5.1.1 This section of the policy is intended to explain the approach of the PPS in determining where the public interest lies when it is alleged that a looked after child has committed an offence in the children's home where he or she lives.
-It is not intended to apply to all offences committed by looked after children, although some of the principles may be helpful when applying the public interest stage of the Test for Prosecution to offences committed outside the home.
+5.1.1 PPS prosecutors are often required to determine where the public interest lies when it is alleged that a child has committed an offence in the children's home where he or she lives.
+This section is not intended to apply to all offences committed by children with experience of care, although some of the principles may be helpful when applying the public interest stage of the Test for Prosecution to offences committed outside the home.